- Digital Marketing

 In particular, when planning a campaign to reactivate dormant customers, it is necessary to build a strategy based on the results of data analysis obtained from these tools.

-Also, by using tools with A/B testing functions, it is possible to find the most effective messages and designs.
+Additionally, by using tools with A/B testing functions, it is possible to find the most effective messages and designs.

 The Live Access feature of uSonar is a tool that visualizes the companies of prospective customers accessing your website, but it can also be used for approaches to dormant customers.

-In normal access analysis, you cannot know "what kind of companies are visiting the website," but by using the Live Access feature, you can grasp the companies accessing the website in real time.
+In normal access analysis, you cannot know "what kind of companies are visiting the website," but by using the Live Access feature, you can grasp the companies accessing the website in real-time.
 Therefore, it is possible to detect the movements of those companies and take optimal approaches before the customer takes specific actions such as canceling a service, requesting materials, or making inquiries.

 Dormant customers represent a valuable segment whose interest in or needs for products and services can be identified through past transactions.